 There is no definite discovery of the meaning of its name but most consider it derived from the Khoisan word for ‘fern’.
 Locals and regular visitors sometimes refer to her as ‘Nice-Naa’.
 Knysna is considered by many to be the prettiest town in South Africa.

-Knysna, the town, is 65 kilometres east of George and 20 kilometres west of Plettenberg Bay.
+The town is located 60 kilometres east of George and 30 kilometres west of Plettenberg Bay.
 The N2 (national) highway runs through it.
 She sits 34 degrees south of the equator, hugging the Knysna Estuary.

 The Knysna Municipality a.k.a. the Greater Knysna, stretches from Sedgefield to Harkerville, along the coast, and from the coast to the Outeniqua Mountains.
 Alongside the Indian Ocean, it encompasses the towns/villages of Sedgefield, Knysna itself and Harkerville.
 Inland, it holds the farming communities of Rheenendal and Karatara as well as many forests of which the most famous are Diepvalle and Gouna.

 You can read about Knysna’s history here.

 The 2011 Census put Knysna’s population at 68 000 but it is likely higher.
 Coloured and black people make up 80% of the town with whites at 19%.
 Over the past decade, there’s been a steady increase in Africans from other countries such as Malawi, Zimbabwe, Nigeria and Mali.
 Of particular note has been the increase in Chinese businesses since 2010.
 Indians are scarce as residents but expected to increase as Indian tourists have become a regular feature since 2012.

 Afrikaans and Xhosa are the largest home languages but English is the common denominator for all races, the most widely spoken and understood.